2504822K/2504822Ksonicarts.io/Week1.md

 # WEEK 1
 ## IDEA GENERATION

 In the first week and also prior to the first week of this project, I had been thinking of what kind of projects I would like to make.
-I made multiple lists of prject ideas.
+I made multiple lists of project ideas.
 Below is a list of some of the ideas I came up with:

 ## Possible Project Ideas

 ### Text to speech Audiovisual track (Ableton or Reaper)
-- Create track in Ableton
+- Create track in Ableton or Reaper
 - Track must be bass heavy
 - Have a drum machine
 - Create Visuals in MAX 4 Live or MAX MSP
-- Can first try using MAX4LIVE device called Visualiser
+- Can first try using MAX4LIVE devices for visualisation.
 - To include speech, maybe in the form of text to speech or computerised speech

-Example Videos for Inspiration : Sinus Brute: Episode 3 - Great Video for compartmentalisation of ideas.

 ### Granualar Synthesiser
 - Develop a granular synthesiser that manipulates sound samples in subtle ways, creating new textures and timbres.